Holly Cunningham: 2012–2019

 In November 2012, a fourteen-year-old Holly returns during Cindy and Tony's, Doug Carter (PJ Brennan) and Ste Hay's (Kieron Richardson) double wedding.
-During the reception a mini bus carrying Ruby Button (Anna Shaffer), Jono Johnson (Dylan Llewellyn), George Smith (Steven Roberts), Sinead O'Connor (Stephanie Davis) and Neil Cooper (Tosin Cole) and driven by Maddie Morrison (Scarlett Bowman) crashes through the wedding venue, after swerving to avoid hitting Ste's daughter Leah Barnes (Ela-May Demircan) on the way to Jono and Ruby's own wedding.
-Though the accident kills Neil, Maddie, Rhys and Jono, Holly, Cindy and Tony are all left uninjured and Holly returns to Switzerland.

-A fifteen-year-old Holly returns to the village after learning about Cindy's attack which took place on Christmas Day and visits her in hospital.
+During the reception a mini bus crashes through the wedding venue and the accident kills several residents, but Holly, Cindy and Tony are all left uninjured and Holly returns to Switzerland.
+Holly returns to the village after learning about Cindy's attack which took place on Christmas Day and visits her in hospital.
 It is clear that she is far from interested about her mother's recovery and is asked by Tony and Myra to stay at the McQueens, much to her disapproval.
-When Cindy's condition improves, she and Tony split up as a result to him discovering her past affair with the now-deceased Rhys, and Tony refuses to carry on paying Holly's finishing school fees - much to Holly's fury and frustration, she is forced to attend the local Hollyoaks High School and live in Tony's flat with Cindy and Tony, in the midst of their fractured marriage.
+When Cindy's condition improves, Tony refuses to carry on paying Holly's finishing school fees after he splits up with Cindy, and much to Holly's fury and frustration, she is forced to attend the local Hollyoaks High School and live in Tony's flat with Cindy and Tony, in the midst of their fractured marriage.